roastedpork/hololens-rosbridge/README.md

 }
 ```

-At this stage, the `TestObject` component will have a new `Ros Manager` field in the Unity Editor:
+At this stage, the `TestObject` component will have a new `Ros Manager` field in the Unity Editor (e.g. Draw Line script here):

 ![](images/setup.JPG)